Stories | July 13, 2017

 Any pesticide, including herbicides, intended for commercial availability must undergo extensive evaluations by regulatory agencies, including the EPA.
 They assess health and safety data of an herbicide, review data to ensure the product meets their stringent requirements and set standards for how an herbicide should be used.

-Throughout the nearly 7 years during which the EPA was rigorously reviewing data related to XtendiMax and its predecessors, several Monsanto and university representatives had numerous discussions with EPA scientists to answer questions, share additional data, review proposed application requirements and explain our research.
+Throughout the several years during which the EPA was rigorously reviewing data related to XtendiMax and its predecessors, several Monsanto and university representatives had numerous discussions with EPA scientists to answer questions, share additional data, review proposed application requirements and explain our research.
 We spoke with scientists and regulators at the EPA, all of whom were dedicated to making sure that any new formulation approved for use had gone through their extensive review process.
 Those conversations were all held with the same goal in mind—give farmers another, much-needed, weed control tool.